Hat Sizes | Find Your Perfect Fit

 white collared shirt in business professional semi formal attire

 • Occasion: Tailor your choice to the occasion.
-A wide-brimmed sun hat suits beach outings, while a felt fedora or cloche hat may be more appropriate for cooler weather or formal events.
+A wide-brimmed sun hat suits beach outings, while a felt fedora or trilby hat may be more appropriate for cooler weather or formal events.

 • Comfort: Ensure the hat feels comfortable when worn.
 It shouldn't be too tight or too loose, and the material should feel comfortable against your skin.
 You should err on the side of having a little too much room.